openhab/openhab-addons/addons/binding/org.openhab.binding.avmfritz/README.md

 This [switchable outlet](http://avm.de/produkte/fritzdect/fritzdect-200/) has to be connected to a FRITZ!Box by DECT protocol.
 It supports switching the outlet, current power and accumulated energy consumption and temperature readings.

+### FRITZ!DECT Repeater 100

+This [DECT repeater](https://avm.de/produkte/fritzdect/fritzdect-repeater-100/) has to be connected to a FRITZ!Box by DECT protocol.
+It only supports temperature readings.

 ### FRITZ!Powerline 546E

 This [powerline adapter](http://avm.de/produkte/fritzpowerline/fritzpowerline-546e/) can be used via the bridge or in standalone mode.
 It supports switching the outlet and current power and energy consumption readings.
 This device does not contain a temperature sensor.